Thursday , 19 February 2026

 • 11' - That looks like a foul for a Yellow card for Ryan Manning.

 • 16' - It looks surprising Southampton FC does not make any changes.
-Jack Colback has some obvious troubles when approaching to the goal.
+Carlos Alcaraz has some obvious troubles when approaching to the goal.

-• 19' - Southampton FC player sees a Yellow card in front of him.
+• 19' - The referee shows Southampton FC player a Yellow card on 19.

 • 63' - Sensational shot from Adam Armstrong.
 Southampton FC is back in the lead.